rwb/c200/README.md

 >
 ```

-#### Topic 43: Chi-Square Test of Independence for 2 Categorical Variables

-* 43.1: What does it mean to say 2 categorical variables are independent? (related reading on pp. 195-201)
-* 43.2: A key tool for thinking about the relationship between 2 categorical variables is a *contingency table*.
-* 43.3: Contingency tables can be viewed on *row* (horizontal) and *column* (vertical) dimensions.
-* 43.4: Here are a set of [slides](https://github.com/rwb/c200/blob/main/gfiles/intro-contingency-table.pdf) introducing contingency tables.
-* 43.5: A key issue is how do we develop an *inference* about whether 2 categorical variables are statistically independent?

 #### Homework Problems for This Week (Do Hand Calculations and Confirm Results Using R)

 1. Historically, a jurisdiction has a 25% positive drug test rate for people on pretrial supervision.
 Use the data below to test the hypothesis that the next 125 people under supervision are still testing positive at the same rate.
 Conduct your test at the 0.05 significance level.